dhyeythumar/github-notifier-for-whatsapp/README.md

 > This section contains the list of features that are scheduled for the next release.

 -   Command to clear the history from the bot side.
+-   Take actions when messages/commands went unread (due to offline/sleep-mode of service 😴) so user do not have to resend the messages/commands.

 ## Support the project